-Successful counsel will not only keep in mind the benefits of having a witness use his hands and body to illustrate a particular point, but will also be willing and able to do so himself.
+Successful case presentation demands that we keep in mind the benefits of having a witness use his hands and body to illustrate a particular point as well as the benefits gained from our own body language.
 For example, when asking a witness how a railroad switch works it is far more effective to actually bend over and show the mechanics involved while asking the questions than it is to stand stiffly and merely ask the question.
 This makes the question clearer for the witness and certainly helps the jury understand what is going on.
+(This is also a great way to ask a leading question without anyone knowing it.)

-When counsel is using, holding, pointing to, or otherwise referring to an item of demonstrative evidence, body language must be kept in mind.
-For example, if the attorney using a black board or chart blocks the chart with his back, or bends over showing his rear end to the jury whenever he writes on it, a lot of the effectiveness of what is being done will be lost.
+Effective case presentation demands that when we use, hold, point to, or otherwise refer to an item of demonstrative evidence, we must keep our body language in mind.
+For example, when using a black board or chart if we block the chart with our backs, or bend over showing our rear end to the jury whenever we write on it, a lot of the effectiveness of what is being done will be lost.
 Similarly, where and how a particular item is held can communicate a great deal about the item.
 A gun held at the waist is not particularly threatening.
-A gun aimed at the jury makes it a menacing device.30
+A gun aimed at the jury makes it a menacing device.38 In short, the most important part of our case presentation is body language and courtroom presentation skills.
+And the best part is that this presentation method is absolutely free.